 It’s also important to note that the date you should be receiving TDIU is not necessarily based on the date you filled out 21-8940 but rather on the date the VA first received evidence that you could not work based on your service-connected disability.

-Are you receiving the veterans’ disability compensation you are entitled to receive by law?
-If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact the Berry Law Firm today (888) 883-2483.
+Are you receiving the Veterans’ disability compensation you are entitled to receive by law?
+If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact the Berry Law today (888) 883-2483.

 Click here to schedule a time to talk to a member of our team to determine if we can help you with your VA appeal.